Routing

 services:

-Any dependencies, such as a database connection etc., are passed to the factory method as its parameters using autowiring:
+Any dependencies, such as on a database, etc., are passed to the factory method as its parameters using autowiring:

 public static function createRouter(Nette\Database\Connection $db): RouteList